dominicprior/LLM-notes/INTRO.md

 > Always ask for “twenty ideas for”—you’ll find that the first ten are super-obvious,
 > but once you get past those things start getting interesting.

+"With GPT questions, the vaguer the better sometimes" - Terence Tao

 # Hallucinations

 [Looking for an interpretability paper](https://www.reddit.com/r/mlscaling/comments/175xtbt/looking_for_an_interpretability_paper_that/)